 Getting from the airport is simple using the many minibus services that operate.
 You simply tell them which hotel you’re at, and they deliver you to the door along with other tourists for nearby hotels.
 Take a business card from them too, so you can re-book them for the return journey if you liked the service.
 For more options or to book in advance, click the Airport Transfers button.

 MORE ON SAN FRANCISCO

-More Things To Do in San Francisco – From our activities and tours pages (US Dollars)
+More Things To Do in San Francisco – See all options and choose your currency

 Hotels in San Francisco – Great rates from Hotels.com

 More San Francisco Hotels – Massive discounts from Expedia

 VisitCalifornia.com – Official California tourism site

 San Francisco Travel Guide Books – Amazon.com (US & Canada)